Workplace Violence Policy

 If there is an active emergency and/or immediate risk of safety to any University community member or a Threat to University property, individuals must immediately dial 911 and/or contact UNC Police.

-Reports of violations of this policy may be assessed by ETART and other University administrators for the appropriate response.
-University management will assess the situation and direct immediate action as needed.
-Possible immediate actions include coordination with law enforcement and emergency services personnel, internal communications within the University, and/or communication with family members and/or media, as appropriate.
+The Equal Opportunity and Compliance Office will respond to reports of Workplace Violence in accordance with the Procedure for Reporting and Responding to Workplace Violence.
+In collaboration with other campus units, the Equal Opportunity and Compliance Office will assess the situation and direct immediate action as needed.
+Possible immediate actions include coordination with law enforcement and emergency services personnel, referral for threat assessment, and coordination with University Communications for internal communications within the University, and/or communication with family members and/or media, as appropriate.

-Reports of misconduct that fall under the University’s Policy on Prohibited Sexual Harassment Under Title IX and Policy on Prohibited Discrimination, Harassment and Related Misconduct will be addressed by the Equal Opportunity and Compliance Office.
+The Equal Opportunity and Compliance Office will address reports of misconduct that fall under the University’s Policy on Prohibited Sexual Harassment Under Title IX and Policy on Prohibited Discrimination, Harassment and Related Misconduct in accordance with the procedures associated with those policies.
 This would include reports of Stalking, Domestic Violence, and harassment (including Bullying, Cyber-bullying and Threats) based on age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.

 Support and Resources